ndayizeyekevin/mims/README.md

 ## ✨ Key Features

 - 📋 Register and manage clients and their insurance information
-- 💊 Record medication transactions with digital prescription uploads and generate an  invoice
+- 💊 Record medication transactions with digital prescription uploads, generate an invoice with patient's coverage and insurance company coverage
 - 📂 Link each transaction with an insurance company
 - 📑 Generate monthly reports for insurance reimbursement
 - 🔐 Secure role-based access for staff